 In customer segmentation there is no prediction or likelihood, just a grouping of data on the basis of different criteria.

 To translate pre-existing knowledge into a rule system, a Rule Engine node might suffice.
 For binning, many binner nodes, with more or less automatic procedures, are available in KNIME Analytics Platform.
-Finally, for clustering we can use one of the many clustering techniques in KNIME Analytics Platform, such as k-Means (read a blog post "Customer Segmentation: a basic Workflow" for more details).
+Finally, for clustering we can use one of the many clustering techniques in KNIME Analytics Platform, such as k-Means.

 The analytics part of this project is relatively easy.
 We can then devote our work to foster better collaboration between data analysts and their counterpart, the business analysts.
 In modern data analytics projects, cooperation between who knows the algorithms and who knows the data has become vital.

 The whole approach is described in the whitepaper “Customer Segmentation Comfortably from a Web Browser”.
 The workflow is available on the EXAMPLES Server under 50_Applications/24_Customer_Segmentation_Use_Case50_Applications/24_Customer_Segmentation_Use_Case*.

 (click on the image to see it in full size)